-Sescoi helped FDZ to quickly set up WORKNC Dental to drive its Kavo machining centre.
+Sescoi helped FDZ to quickly set up WORKNC Dental to drive its Kavo machining center.
 Programs prepared by Manuela Giuliano are downloaded via a network to the machine.
 As well as 3-axis machining, the software can machine undercut areas by generating safe 5-axis simultaneous toolpaths that consider the milling machine’s kinematics.
 "Collision control is a prerequisite for 5-axis simultaneous machining.
 With WORKNC, we are also able to view toolpaths and to carry out dynamic toolpath simulation."

 Optimized toolpaths for each prosthesis and material type